WHAT ARE TERMITES?

 As their name suggests, Eastern subterranean termites create their nest in moist soil underneath the ground.
 Termites travel from their food source to their nest through underground tunnels or mud tubes that they create on the surface of basement walls, foundations, and the ground.
 Mud tubes help to keep termites out of view of predators and meet their high moisture needs.
 Termites find their way inside homes while foraging for food.
 Inside homes and other structures they travel behind walls, underneath flooring, and above ceilings.
 They will tunnel through and feed on structural supports, beams, flooring, wooden trim, and sub-flooring.
 Termites are initially attracted to water-damaged or decaying wood, but as an infestation develops they will eventually begin attacking sound wood and even non-wooden items.

 Partner with qualified pest control experts to eliminate and control Termites.
-At Northeast Region Pest Control, our knowledgeable and dedicated service professionals provide effective and guaranteed residential and commercial pest control services.
-We are committed to exceeding customer expectations and using innovative solutions to eliminate occasional invaders and other household pests from Providence and the surrounding area's homes.
-To learn more about our occasional invader control services, contact Northeast Region Pest Control.
+At Northeast Region Pest Control LLC, our knowledgeable and dedicated service professionals provide effective and guaranteed residential and commercial pest control services.
+We are committed to exceeding customer expectations and using innovative solutions to eliminate termites and other household pests from Rhode Island, Massachusetts, Connecticut area homes and businesses.
+To learn more about our termite control services, contact Northeast Region Pest Control.

-Doing the following in your Providence, Rhode Island home and around your property can help to prevent problems with termites in the future:
+Doing the following in your Rhode Island, Massachusetts, Connecticut home and around your property can help to prevent problems with termites in the future: